 The international Erasmus Mundus Master program in Cartography is a cooperation between the Technical University of Munich, Vienna University of Technology, TU Dresden and the University of Twente.
-The program is devoted to a broad education in cartography and geoinformatics.Department of Civil, Geo and Environmental Engineering
+The program is devoted to a broad education in cartography and geoinformatics.Department of Aerospace and Geodesy

 Information on Degree Program

 The program in cartography covers knowledge of and competencies in the visual representation, analysis and exploration of the digital Earth, together with its spatiotemporal elements and circumstances.
 The content of the program focuses chiefly on methods and applications in the areas of data modelling, data analysis and the visualization of geographical information.

 The master's program in Cartography is devoted, in particular, to answering complex questions relating to the spatiality of a globalized and digitalized society.
 As such, it considers how the cartographic visualization and analysis of our environment is gaining an ever greater significance in many disciplines – from environmental and climate protection to geology, spatial planning or agriculture and forestry.

 In addition to conveying the fundamentals of the discipline and its methodologies, the program concentrates on the readable, aesthetic, and user-friendly visualization of geographical data, as well as the development of new methods of representation in the area of modern cartography (Web and Internet cartography).